The Vampire Happening: Plot

 Betty Williams, an American film actress has inherited a castle in Transylvania.
 But what she doesn't know is that her ancestor, the late Baroness Clarimonde Catani is a vampire who has been sleeping in her tomb at the family vault for many years.
 Betty and Clarimonde look exactly the same except for the fact that Clarimonde has black hair and Betty is a blond.
 Clarimonde died at an age similar to Betty's present age and like all vampires her body is well preserved.
 A man servant in the castle knows that Clarimonde is a vampire and informed it to Betty.
 Betty doesn't believe that vampires can exist and unintentionally sets Clarimonde free.
 Clarimonde starts causing mayhem by sucking blood from horny men.
 After sometimes Betty and her boyfriend realize everything.
 They also come to know that there are other vampires as well.
 Betty and her boyfriend goes to a party for vampires where Count Dracula is the guest of honour.
 When they are exposed in the party, Clarimonde saves Betty and her boyfriend from other vampires.
 Betty's man servant who also accompanied them to the party slowed the clock there by an hour.
 Due to this all the vampires are late to return to their coffins.
 Most of the vampires are exposed to sunlight and died.
 Betty unintentionally switches place with Clarimonde.
-While betty stays in the castle, Clarimonde goes to USA.
-The movie ends with Clarimonde sucking blood from a man in USA.
+While Betty stays in the castle, Clarimonde goes to America.
+The movie ends with Clarimonde sucking blood from a man.